glouppe/info8010-deep-learning/lecture6.md

 ## Transfer learning

-- Take a pre-trained network, remove the last layer(s) and then treat the rest of the network as a **fixed** feature extractor.
+- Take a pre-trained network, remove the last layer(s) and then treat the rest of the network as a .bold[frozen] feature extractor.
-- Train a model from these features on a new task.
+- Train a new head from these features on the target task.
-- Often better than handcrafted feature extraction for natural images, or better than training from data of the new task only.
+- Often outperforms both handcrafted features and training from scratch on limited data.

 <br>
 .center.width-100[![](figures/lec6/feature-extractor.png)]